 Yes, a DBA name in Pennsylvania is referred to as a “fictitious name.”
 State laws and legal forms reference fictitious names instead of DBA names, but it means the same thing.

 If you’re the sole proprietor of a business, you only need a DBA name if you plan to do business under any name other than your legal name.
-Sole proprietors often opt to use a DBA name when they want to add to their legal name or keep their name private.

 Since a DBA name doesn’t establish any new business entity, it won’t affect how your business is taxed at the local, state, or federal level.